 6.5.2.3 Distribute Key Request command

 The Distribute Key Request command is used to transmit a key to another DEV.
 The SEC field in the Frame Control field shall be set to one.
-This command may have the ACK Policy field set to no-ACK only if the source ID is the PNCID or PRCID.
+For piconet, this command may have the ACK Policy field set to no-ACK only if the source ID is the PNCID.
+For pairnet, this command shall have the ACK Policy field set to Stk-ACK.
 This command shall be protected using the management key that is shared between the requesting DEV and the key originator.
 The Distribute Key Request command Payload filed shall be formatted as illustrated in Figure 6-131.

 CID r02-11 and r02-12